-To change the owner of a Disk, VApp, or Catalog object, you must be an organization administrator or the system administrator.
+- To change the owner of a Disk, VApp, or Catalog object, you must be a system administrator or an organization administrator. - To change the owner of a vAppTemplate object, you must be a system administrator, organization administrator, or Catalog Author.

-1 Retrieve the Owner element from the object.
+Retrieve the Owner element from the object.